LogicAppCollaborative/PsLogicAppExtractor/docs/Get-PsLaManagedApiConnection.AzCli.md

 ```

 ### -ResourceGroup
-Name of the resource group that you want to work against, your current powershell session needs to have permissions to work against the resource group
+Name of the resource group that you want to work against, your current az cli session needs to have permissions to work against the resource group

 ```yaml
 Type: String